Thank you for using EnterAnGo!

 1. General Provisions

-The EnterAnGo Platform (“EnterAnGo”, “we”, “us”, “our”, “travel agent”, “tour operator”) is a generally accessible internet-based platform that is operated in various languages on www.enterango.com, www.beta.enterango.com, plan.enterango.com as well as via mobile apps (Android, iOS, etc.).
+The EnterAnGo Platform (“EnterAnGo”, “we”, “us”, “our”, “travel agent”, “tour operator”) is a generally accessible internet-based platform that is operated in various languages on our websites including www.enterango.com, www.beta.enterango.com, plan.enterango.com and any other websites that we may later own or operate (each, a “Site,” and collectively, the “Sites”) as well as via mobile apps (Android, iOS, etc.).
 The operator is EnterAnGo GmbH with operational headquarters in Vienna:

 Personal data is any information relating to an identified or identifiable natural person (Art.
 4 Nr 1 GDPR).
 This includes information such as your name, email address, postal address, telephone number or IP address.
 Information that is not directly associated with your identity, such as the number of users of a website is not considered as personal data.